scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 Structural recursion tells us how to transform an algebraic data types into any other type.
 Given an algebraic data type, the transformation can be implemented using structural recursion.

-Just like with algebraic data types, there is distinction between the concept of structural recursion and the implementation in Scala.
+As with algebraic data types, there is distinction between the concept of structural recursion and the implementation in Scala.
 This is more obvious because there are two ways to implement structural recursion in Scala: via pattern matching or via dynamic dispatch.
 We'll look at each in turn.